jaykrshn/Iris-Classification-App/README.md

 # Iris Classification App

 This repository contains an app for classifying Iris species based on input features such as sepal length, sepal width, petal length, and petal width.
-The model is trained using a **Support Vector Classifier (SVC)** from `scikit-learn`, with hyperparameter optimization and experiment tracking via MLflow.
-The app is built using **FastAPI** and is containerized using Docker.
+The model is trained using a **Support Vector Classifier (SVC)** from `scikit-learn`, with hyperparameter optimization and experiment tracking via **MLflow**.
+The app is built using **FastAPI** and is containerized using **Docker**.

 ## Project Overview